MeoDT/Linuxutils/README.md

 `venvmanager` is a lightweight command-line tool to create, manage, install packages into, and delete Python virtual environments.
 It keeps track of all your virtual environments with absolute paths stored in a JSON config file inside your home directory.
-It supports unique naming (with automatic numbering for duplicates), runs any pip commands in your venvs, and cleans up stale entries on startup.
+It supports unique naming, runs any pip commands in your venvs, and cleans up stale entries on startup.

 ---